On the Instability of Fractional Reserve Banking

-There is a representative bank who accepts deposits and lends loans in the FM.
-In the FM, the agent can borrow money from the bank for a promise to repay money in the subsequent CM at nominal lending rate $i_l$.
-The agent can also deposit money to the bank and receive money in the subsequent CM at nominal deposit rate.
-There are two kinds of deposit: demand deposit and saving deposit.
-The interest rate on demand deposit and saving deposit is $i_d$ and $i_s$, respectively.
-The demand deposit can be used as a means of payment in DM trade whereas the savings deposit cannot, and the bank's issue of demand deposits is subject to a reserve requirement, $\chi$.
+There is a representative bank that accepts and issues deposits and lends loans in the FM.
+In the FM, an agent can borrow money from the bank with a promise to repay the money in the subsequent CM at a nominal lending rate $i_l$.
+There are two kinds of deposits: demand deposits and saving deposits.
+The agent can deposit her fiat money into the bank's savings deposit and receive money in the subsequent CM at a nominal deposit rate.
+The agent can also hold her balance in a demand deposit.
+The demand deposit does not pay interest, while the interest rate on saving deposits is $i_s$.
+In addition to that, the demand deposit can be used as a means of payment in DM trade, whereas the savings deposit cannot.
+When the bank lends loans, it creates demand deposits, and the bank's issuance of demand deposits is subject to a reserve requirement, $\chi$.
 Figure 1 illustrates the bank's balance sheet identity given the reserve requirement.
-The banking market is perfectly competitive.
-The bank can enforce the repayment of loans at no cost.
-Last, there is a central bank that controls the fiat money supply $M_t$.
+The banking market is perfectly competitive, and the bank can enforce the repayment of loans at no cost.
+Lastly, there is a central bank that controls the fiat money supply $M_t$.
 Let $\gamma$ be the growth rate of the fiat money stock.
-Changes in fiat money supply are accomplished by lump-sum transfer if $\gamma>0$ and by lump-sum tax if $\gamma<0$.
+Changes in the fiat money supply are accomplished by lump-sum transfers if $\gamma>0$ and by lump-sum taxes if $\gamma<0$.